 Another failed joint below

-Below shows the nearside vertical member tearing out of the beam and a significant vertical gap between the far side diagonal and the other beam.
+Below shows the nearside vertical member tearing out of the South-side beam and a significant vertical gap between the far side diagonal and the North-side beam.

 You may wish to visit the footbridge in order to view the issues for yourself.
 This is your money – past, present and future!
 The key question: Is it cheaper and safer to dismantle the bridge while it is still standing – or just wait until it has collapsed?